Windesheim-AI/Windesheim.AI/.github/pull_request_template.md

 ### App testing

-Build the app and test it on your phone
+Build the app and test it on your phone.
+This is important, because we've on a regular basis issues with the app on mobile phones, but not with the website.

 -   [ ] Everything works as expected
 -   [ ] No weird usability bugs